PSY6983-2021/picard_project/README.md

 ## Data

 The dataset that will be used for this project is a secondary private dataset (not open access yet).
 It includes 55 participants (women = 28, men = 27) aged between 18 and 53 years old.
-Moderately painful stimuli were applied to the left leg of the participants while they where in the MRI scanner.
+Moderately painful stimuli were applied while they where in the MRI scanner.
 Their facial expression was recorded during this time by the use of a MRI-compatible camera.
+Each participant completed 2 runs of 8 painful trials, resulting to 797 observations (after removing data with movement artefacs).

+Illustration of the experimental paradigme.
+(insert figure)